 Voase, Richard (2003) Diagnosing power relationships: a Foucauldian perspective on the photographed subject.
 In: Tourism and Photography: Still Visions - Changing Lives, 20-23 July 2003, Sheffield Hallam University.

-|Item Type:||Conference or Workshop Item (Presentation)|
+|Item Type:||Conference or Workshop contribution (Presentation)|

-|Date Deposited:||15 May 2012 09:54|
+|Deposited On:||15 May 2012 09:54|